ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `agg_result = F(agg_param, meas_1, ..., meas_N)` for some function `F` while
 revealing nothing else about the measurements.
 We call `F` the "aggregation function" and `agg_result` the "aggregate result".

+(RFC EDITOR: Please update the normative reference to VDAF in the next paragraph to the VDAF RFC during AUTH48.
+We hope that VDAF will have been published by then.)

 DAP is extensible in that it allows for the addition of new cryptographic schemes that compute different aggregation functions, determined by the